Arabella Burton Buckley (1840–1929)

 A World of Wonders Revealed by the Microscope

 Mary King Ward (1827–1869) was Irish, born to a well-off family, spending much of her life at the family’s estate Ballylin.
 She was home educated by a governess and, as customary for women of the times, instructed only in the elementary subjects of reading, writing, and arithmetic.
 All of her education beyond that was self-taught.
 As Ward entered her teens, she developed a particular interest in insects and botany.
 For her amusement, she created highly detailed sketches of ants, butterflies, and other insects as she viewed them through a high-powered magnifying glass.
 Her father, the Rev. Henry King (b.
 1799), was impressed with her talent and showed the pictures to his friend, the British astronomer, Sir.
 James South (1795—1867).
-Following South’s advice, King bought Mary a quality Ross microscope enabling her to delve even deeper into observing items of natural history.
+Following South’s advice, King bought Mary a quality Ross microscope opening a door for her to delve even deeper into observing items of natural history.
 Ward continued working with the same microscope for the rest of her life and drew a picture of it that is on the frontispiece of A World of Wonders Revealed by the Microscope.
 Using the Ross microscope, Mary Ward immersed herself in nature study.
 She made microscope slides, carefully recorded investigations in notebooks, and perfected the talent of sketching the creatures she found in the micro-world.
 Ward compiled her drawings and notes into a folio titled Sketches with the microscope.

 Mary Ward did not hold a formal academic degree and understood the gender bias prevalent during Victorian times.
 For these reasons, she self-published 250 copies of her first folio of microscopical illustrations and sold them by distributing advertising flyers.
 The folio caught the attention of the London publisher Groombridge.
 The company offered to publish and disseminate her work if she agreed to revise and expand the folio into a book.
 Groombridge issued it titled, A World of Wonders Revealed by the Microscope.
 Ward’s book became a bestseller establishing her reputation as an author.
 She continued writing and illustrating science books with titles in astronomy, microscopy, and entomology.
 Ward maintained a circle of friendships with Britain’s scientific elites, undoubtedly helped by her father’s social status.
 Other authors appreciated her artistic talent for depicting things of science, and she provided them with sketches to include with their works.
 Amazingly, during this time, Mary Ward also raised eight children.